 The unemployment rate in Missouri has continued to remain low but has ticked up due to the Federal Reserve raising interest rates which has the effect of cooling the jobs market.
 The Missouri unemployment rate at the end of fiscal year 2024 was 3.7 percent, which was up from 3.2 percent at the start of the fiscal year.
 The average monthly unemployment during fiscal year 2024 was 3.3 percent, which is below the 10-year average of 4.0 percent.
-The unemployment rate in Missouri generally trends with the national unemployment rate, though more recently the Missouri unemployment rate.
+The unemployment rate in Missouri generally trends with the national unemployment rate, though more recently the Missouri unemployment rate has fared slightly better than the total U.S. unemployment rate.
 The U.S. unemployment rate was 4.1 percent at the end of the fiscal year, up from 3.5 percent at the start of the fiscal year and averaged 3.8 percent monthly.